mingruimingrui/fast-mosestokenizer/INSTALL.md

 # Install

-This page contains a general guide on compiling and building the package from source.
+This is a guide for compiling and building the package from source.

 ## Requirements